-1, Investigation for a new progress in treatment technique

-2, Acquisition of medical knowledge and procedure

-3, Providing systemic lecture about women's physiological and pathological change during adolescence through senescence.
-Our research works are focusing on reproductive medicine, fetal and maternal medicine, gynecologic oncology and women's health care.
+- 1, Investigation for a new progress in treatment technique - 2, Acquisition of medical knowledge and procedure - 3, Providing systemic lecture about women's physiological and pathological change during adolescence through senescence.

 A lot of lectures by active leaders in the front line of various fields are held during the doctor course, which is free to join.
 But this practice is essential to be inspired to get the knack.
 Every stuff and mentor in the department can lead to get the technique of the experiments and the research presentation and to complete thesis.